-All staff can access the following documents:
+All staff can access the following:

-- Godmanchester Community Academy SEN Policy. - Godmanchester Information Report - Information on individual pupils' Special Educational Needs - Guidance on identification of SEN in the Code of Practice. - Information available through the Cambridgeshire SEND Local Offer - Information on individual pupils' special educational needs. - Practical advice, teaching resources, and information about types of special educational needs and disabilities.
+- SEN Policy - Information Report - Information on individual pupils' Special Educational Needs - Guidance on identification of SEN in the Code of Practice. - Information available through the Cambridgeshire SEND Local Offer - Information on individual pupils' special educational needs. - Practical advice, teaching resources, and information about types of special educational needs and disabilities.